sjramanathan/CalculatorLibrary/README.md

 # Calculator Library

 ## Aim:
-Learn how to make a Nuget package
+Learn how to make a Nuget package and import it into a HelloWorld .NET application.

 ## Technology Stack:
   - Framework: .NET Core 2.1